amsowie/HBproject/README.md

 ## About

-eather to Wander is a travel planning app I built for my final class project.
+Weather to Wander is a travel planning app I built for my final class project.
 It uses weather data from the Dark Sky API and Google maps to provide monthly weather predictions for world cities.
 It also provides a route planning tool that calculates the best path prioritizing the last leg as the shortest route home in a